Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 **Safety.** The property of the protocol that ensuring that the calculation update of Dealer's income and the pre-stored handling fee of Maker are deducted correctly, and can be accurately associated with each cross-chain transaction.

-**Liveness.** The property of the protocol that guaranteing the timeliness of updating the income status, allowing dealers and makers to withdraw and deposit at any time.
+**Liveness.** The property of the protocol that guaranteeing the timeliness of updating the income status, allowing dealers and makers to withdraw and deposit at any time.

 ![Submitter Node Election](diagrams/submitter-node-election.png)

 The challenge of the submitter node election process is not as severe as that of the POS public chain.
-During the election process, there is no need to maintain more than $2/3$ of the honest nodes like the PBFT[@castro1999practical] election consensus mechanism.
-As long as there is one honest node, it can remain active and do evil Behaviors will be reported by other nodes with incentives and let them withdraw from the committee.
+During the election process, there is no need to maintain more than $2/3$ of the honest nodes like the PBFT [@castro1999practical] election consensus mechanism.
+As long as there is one honest node, it can remain active and do malicious behaviors will be reported by other nodes with incentives and let them withdraw from the committee.

 ## Transaction Mapping

-We accurately map cross-chain transactions to L1 blocks through a set of rules, which must satisfies sequentially unique property.
+We accurately map cross-chain transactions to L1 blocks through a set of rules, which must satisfy sequentially unique property.
 The withdraw time of source chain and target chain is $\mathrm{WT_{S}}$, $\mathrm{WT_{D}}$, the mapping block time can be defined as:
 \begin{align*}
 \begin{gathered}